-TURF stands for Total Unduplicated Reach and Frequency Analysis.
-Reach means how many people you contact, and frequency refers to how often you are in contact with the people you reach.
-It is a statistical model that can used to answer questions like:
+Turf analysis stands for Total Unduplicated Reach and Frequency analysis.
+It is a statistical method analyzing how many people you contacted, and how often you are in contact with the people you reach.